RustMagazine/rustmagazine/pages/contribution.md

 0 directories, 3 files
 ```

-Add your markdown file to `content/issue-1` directory.
+Add your markdown file to the `content/issue-1` directory.

 ## Update zine.toml